MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

    1. Select **Choose File**, and then browse to your 3D model and upload it.

-   1. Select the measurement type for the **Length Unit** field.
+   1. Select the measurement type for the **Length Unit** field that matches the unit used to create the 3D model in the source file.

       ![Length Unit field](media/AOA-conversion.PNG "Length Unit field.")

       > [!TIP]
       > If your upload file is type .fbx, then you can have Guides determine the length unit automaticallly.
 Select **Yes** for **Use Length Unit from File**.

-   1. Confirm the gravity direction to set the object anchor in the right orientation compared to the floor.
+   1. Choose the gravity direction that points downward on the vertical axis used to create the 3D model.
+This direction ensures the object anchor is converted upright compared to the floor.
 The default value for the **Gravity** field is **-Y**.

    1. Select a size for the **Level of Detail** field.
 Decide between faster detection and more accurate anchor position.